intijk/armrobot/README.md

 **P** command is for the calibration, n is servo number, AMin AMax is the angle bound of the servo specified by n, VMin VMax is the value for Servo class, a map() behind it doing the transformation from A to V. ADef is the default angle you want to put.
 Don't confused by the name, AMin and AMax doesn't necessarily means AMin<AMax, they just mark the boundry.

+**T** command is for test connection, it use the default echo of your command, use for example:

+	T token

+Gives the exactly same echo of command, use this to test if the comport is connected as your robot.

 All the value in command should be integer, and only treated as valid when it is non-negtive.
 Any value less than 0 will be treated as invalid and will just skip it.

 Values will write into EEPROM which means you don't need to calibrate again after reboot the robot.